 The Harvard Extension School offers Master’s degree programs in various fields in science and technology areas, as well as professional certificate programs in Nanotechnology, Software Engineering and Web technologies.
 Some of these courses may be taken online.
 The Harvard Extension School and SEAS are separate Schools within Harvard Unversity.

 Should I contact members of the faculty if I am interested in their research?

 We encourage serious-minded candidates (i.e. those who have a clear sense of what they would like to do and whom they would like to work with) to get in touch with relevant faculty to discuss their research plans.

 Does SEAS offer career counseling?

-The Harvard Office of Career Services and SEAS collaborate to offer several workshops and individual advising to our current undergraduate and graduate students.
+The Harvard FAS Office of Career Services and SEAS Office of Experiential and Career Development collaborate to offer several workshops and individual advising to our current undergraduate and graduate students.
 Our graduate students also work closely with their faculty advisor to discuss research opportunities.
-For additional information, please visit the SEAS Career Services and Internships webpage.

 What are the fees and estimated associated costs of attending?